cyberphone/doc/payments/review-secure-payment-confirmation.md

 https://github.com/w3c/secure-payment-confirmation/issues/65#issuecomment-837081658<br>This will undoubtedly complicate market communication.

 ## Verdict
-Given the numerous downsides, a not overly wild guess is that SPC (*in its current shape will NB*), will later join [BasicCard](https://www.w3.org/TR/payment-method-basic-card/), [PaymentHandler](https://www.w3.org/TR/payment-handler/), and [PaymentManifest](https://www.w3.org/TR/payment-method-manifest/) in the growing
+Given the numerous downsides, a not overly wild guess is that SPC (*in its current incarnation NB*), will later join [BasicCard](https://www.w3.org/TR/payment-method-basic-card/), [PaymentHandler](https://www.w3.org/TR/payment-handler/), and [PaymentManifest](https://www.w3.org/TR/payment-method-manifest/) in the growing